 With the best 360 cameras, you can capture images and videos that are quite unlike anything else.
-You can capture video which can be explored edited down to "flat" 2D or explored in full by dragging on a screen or deep diving using AR glasses.
-Understanding it fully can be a little technical, but most of the cameras and apps side-step this.
+You can capture video which can be explored edited down to "flat" 2D or explored in full by dragging on a screen or deep-diving using AR glasses.
+Understanding it fully can be a little technical, but you probably won't need to – the best cameras have apps which help you side-step this.

 The best 360 camera in 2024